 Continuing on with the Google Nest line of products, the division also releases smoke and CO alarms under the Nest Protect brand that work with Google Assistant gadgets.
-Normally, we wouldn’t give much thought to a smoke or CO detector.
-Chances are you already have both of these in your home.
-But adding a little bit of intelligence to this tech is not a bad idea.
+Smoke and CO alarms are some of the most important appliances in your home, so adding a little bit of intelligence to this tech is not a bad idea!

-For example, a Google Nest Protect can link to your Google Nest Thermostat, via Google Assistant, and automatically cut off your heating equipment in the event of a fire or CO leak.
-It’s this kind of intelligence that can help mitigate a disaster.
+A Google Nest Protect can link to your Google Nest Thermostat, via Google Assistant and automatically cut off your heating equipment in the event of a fire or CO leak.
+This is a potentially life-saving application of AI technology, and we’re here for it!

-In 2018, Nest teamed up with the connected smart lock company Yale in a partnership that allows Yale smart locks to work with Google Assistant devices like Google Home.
-The Yale x Nest smart lock will allow you to open or lock down doors with the Yale product installed just with your voice.
+In 2018, Nest teamed up with the connected smart lock company Yale in a partnership that allows Yale smart locks to work with Google Assistant devices.
+The Yale x Nest smart lock will allow you to open or lock doors with just with your voice.
 You can also use voice commands to find out if you left the door unlocked or lock.
-You can also give anyone who you want to enter the house their own passcode, and you can monitor who has been entering or leaving your home.
+Access control is made simple by providing frequent visitor with their own passcodes, and this also lets you track who has visited and when.

-Smart bulbs in your home can be quite convenient.
+Smart bulbs in your home are often one of the first “smart changes” users make.
 Controlling lights while you’re away is a good way to make people think you’re home.
-Remotely turning on lights when you’re on your way home is a great way to avoid walking into a dark house.
-LIFX bulbs are nice because they do not require any kind of hub or controller to work; they just need to connect to a Google Home speaker to enable its Google Assistant devices support.
+Remotely turning on lights when you’re on your way home means never walking into a dark house.

 In addition, these smart bulbs also connect to Nest products.
-For example, if the Nest Protect smoke and CO alarm sensors detect a fire, LIFX bulbs will pulse red and then turn themselves on to full brightness, illuminating your way to get out of the house.
-Nest cameras can detect that the house is empty, and trigger LIFX bulbs to switch to a dimmer/lower power mode to help conserve electricity.
-It’s all of these integrations that make a smart home really start to come together.
+For example, if the Nest Protect smoke and CO alarm sensors detect a fire, Lifx bulbs will pulse red and then turn themselves on to full brightness, illuminating your way to get out of the house.
+Scary, but useful!
+Nest cameras can detect that the house is empty, and trigger Lifx bulbs to switch to a dimmer/lower power mode to help conserve electricity.
+It’s in this kind of integration that we start to see the real power of the smart home.

-If you have smart home gadgets — or just lights — that you just want to turn on or off, TP Link has a smart plug you can use with your phone or with Google Assistant.
-Best of all, you won’t need an extra hub like the Samsung SmartThings device for this smart plug to work.
-The included TP Link app allows you to schedule time for devices that are plugged into the smart plug.
-You can also set an away mode which turns lights or appliances on at random for some extra security.
-The compact design is so small it doesn’t block adjacent outlets.
+The simplest way to turn a “dumb” appliance into a smart one.
+If you have lights, a television, or anything else that you just want to turn on or off, TP Link has a smart plug you can use with your phone or with Google Assistant.
+Best of all, you won’t need an extra hub for this smart plug to work.

 Read more: Best smart plugs

-Once upon a time, you had to have a button attached to your car’s visor to make your garage door open and close.
+Once upon a time, you needed a button attached to your car’s visor to make your garage door open and close.
 Those days are gone now, as garage doors have joined the smart home revolution.
-The Chamberlain Smart Garage Hub connects to your existing opener and allows you to check the status of your garage door, and even raise or lower the door as needed.
+The Chamberlain Smart Garage Hub connects to your existing opener and allows you to operate and check the status of your garage door as needed.
 You can even receive alerts when your garage door opens and closes.
-You can control your garage door with Google Home as a Google Assistant device, but that requires a $1/mo or $10/year subscription.
+You can control your garage door with Google Nest as a Google Assistant device, but that requires a $1/mo or $10/year subscription.